api2cart/ruby-sdk/docs/AccountApi.md

 api_instance = OpenapiClient::AccountApi.new
 opts = {
-  params: 'url,store_key', # String | Set this parameter in order to choose which entity fields you want to retrieve
+  store_url: 'http://mystore.com', # String | A web address of a store
-  exclude: 'url,store_key', # String | Set this parameter in order to choose which entity fields you want to ignore.
-Works only if parameter `params` equal force_all
+  store_key: 'ab37fc230bc5df63a5be1b11220949be', # String | Find store by store key
   request_from_date: '2010-07-29', # String | Retrieve entities from their creation date
   request_to_date: '2100-08-29', # String | Retrieve entities to their creation date
-  store_url: 'http://mystore.com', # String | A web address of a store
+  params: 'url,store_key', # String | Set this parameter in order to choose which entity fields you want to retrieve
-  store_key: 'ab37fc230bc5df63a5be1b11220949be' # String | Find store by store key
+  exclude: 'url,store_key' # String | Set this parameter in order to choose which entity fields you want to ignore.
+Works only if parameter `params` equal force_all
 }

 begin